Droopy Eyelids

 Recovery from Blepharoplasty

-• Elevate Your Head: Keeping your head elevated, especially while sleeping, can minimise swelling.
-Opt for two or three pillows.
+Elevate Your Head: Keeping your head elevated, especially while sleeping, can minimize swelling.

-• Avoid Strenuous Activities: Refrain from heavy lifting such as weights, bending, or any strenuous activities such as runnnig and aerobic activities that could strain your eyes.
+Avoid Strenuous Activities: Refrain from heavy lifting, bending, or any strenuous activities that could strain your eyes.

-• Follow Post-Operative Instructions: Follow to your plastic surgeon’s guidelines for post-operative care to ensure optimal healing.
+Follow Post-Operative Instructions: Adhere to your surgeon’s guidelines for post-operative care to ensure optimal healing.

 Common Misconceptions